Name: Matthew Storer

 I purchased my first "real" camera (not point and shoot) at the age of 16 (2006), it was a Sony bridge camera for the main purpose of shooting car photography as I was massively into cars at the time.
 It soon became an 'everything' camera, shooting anything from landscapes to cars to family events - it lived with me.

 Then when I was old enough to drive (2008) my passion grew just that little bit stronger, however my income was getting spent on my cars, this never allowed me to upgrade my equipment.
-But in late 2012 I pre-ordered the magnificent Canon 70D (now Canon 80D) as my love for photography had grown and I decided to make the leap.
-As a quick side note, to anyone who is entering into photography at the advanced amateur/semi-professional level I would highly recommend the Canon 80D, unbeatable quality and price!
-Then, FINALLY in the last few years I have moved to full frame, and just recently adding a new mirrorless camera to my setup, this can all be found in the "whats in my bag" blog.
+But in late 2012 I pre-ordered the magnificent Canon 70D as my love for photography had grown and I decided to make the leap.
+Then, FINALLY in the last few years I have gone all out on my camera setup, this can all be found in the "whats in my bag" blog.

 As I write this, I remember telling people what I had done on my holidays, long weekends or overnight adventures - getting "that" look in reply.
 You know, the look you get when people have already judged you for your choices.
 But now, having my camera allows me to have that sense of escape and purpose, not to be bothered anymore about being judged, it's not for them, it's for me.